 For $20 US we are providing all of the medical care required for a child for an entire year.
 This includes 1 well visit each year, all required vaccinations, sick visits, medications, and lab and radiology services offered at the clinic.
 This kind of care is unheard of in this area of Haiti.
 Down the road from Klinik Fonfred is Loving Shepherds who as part of their good works they provide a home for 200 orphans or children “at risk”.
 Klinik Fonfred has an agreement to provide the medical care for these children for $20/year ensuring these children get the medical care that they need.

-The operating budget for the clinic for a year is currently $190,000.
+The 2018 operating budget for the clinic $160,000.
 This cost to run Klinik Fonfred is shared between Forward Health and Gaskov Clerge Foundation (GCF).
 GCF was planning on building a medical clinic and emergency room just a few miles away from the almost completed Klinik Fonfred.
 Rather than duplicate services the board of directors of FIH and GCF met and decided it was best to combine efforts and not duplicate services.
 The two organizations have remained separate but work jointly to operate Klinik Fonfred.
 Each organization is responsible for half of all costs in running Klinik Fonfred.
 Each organization is committed to providing the life-saving care at Klinik Fonfred.

 THE NEED – Klinik Fonfred Operating Costs